The Spanish Tragedy: Publication

 In the "Induction" to his play Bartholomew Fair (1614), Ben Jonson alludes to The Spanish Tragedy as being "five and twenty or thirty years" old.
 If taken literally, this would yield a date range of 1584–1589, a range that agrees with what else is known about the play.
 The exact date of composition is unknown, though it is speculated that it was written sometime between 1583 and 1591.
-Most evidence points to a completion date before 1588, noting that the play makes no reference to the Spanish Armada, and because of possible allusions to the play in Nashe's Preface to Greene's Menaphon from 1589 and The Anatomie of Absurdity from 1588–1589.
-Due to this evidence, the year 1587 remains the most likely year for completion of the play.
+In a review of academic debate on the topic, Lukas Erne summarises the conclusions as pointing to a completion date before 1588, noting that the play makes no reference to the Spanish Armada, and because of possible allusions to the play in Nashe's Preface to Greene's Menaphon from 1589 and The Anatomie of Absurdity from 1588 to 1589.
+Kyd's biographer J. R. Mulryne, while acknowledging that evidence is scant, concludes that the year 1587 remains the most likely year for completion of the play.

 Kyd's play was entered into the Stationers' Register on 6 October 1592 by the bookseller Abel Jeffes.
 The play was published in an undated quarto, almost certainly before the end of 1592; this first quarto was printed by Edward Allde—and published not by the copyright holder Jeffes, but by another bookseller, Edward White.
-On 18 December that year, the Stationers Company ruled that both Jeffes and White had broken the guild's rules by printing works that belonged to the other; both men were fined 10 shillings, and the offending books were destroyed so that Q1 of The Spanish Tragedy survives in only a single copy.
+On 18 December that year, the Stationers Company ruled that both Jeffes and White had broken the guild's rules by printing works that belonged to the other; both men were fined 10 shillings, and the offending books were destroyed so that the first quarto of The Spanish Tragedy survives in only a single copy.
 Yet the Q1 title page refers to an even earlier edition; this was probably by Jeffes, and no known copy exists.

 The popular play was reprinted in 1594.
-In an apparent compromise between the competing booksellers, the title page of Q2 credits the edition to "Abell Jeffes, to be sold by Edward White".
+In an apparent compromise between the competing booksellers, the title page of this, the second, quarto credits the edition to "Abell Jeffes, to be sold by Edward White".
 On 13 August 1599, Jeffes transferred his copyright to William White, who issued the third edition that year.
 White in turn transferred the copyright to Thomas Pavier on 14 August 1600 and Pavier issued the fourth edition (printed for him by William White) in 1602.
-This 1602 Q4 contains five additions to the preexisting text.
+This 1602 quarto ("Q4") contains five additions to the preexisting text.
 Q4 was reprinted in 1610, 1615 (two issues), 1618, 1623 (two issues), and 1633.